AliAbdollahian/Kernel-Simulator/README.md

 # Kernel Simulator

 This project implements a Kernel Simulator for simulating OS-level process scheduling and analyzing the performance of different scheduling algorithms.
 The simulator supports process state transitions and logs each transition to an output file.
-It will also serve as the foundation for further development in Assignment 2.

 ## Features
 - Simulates OS kernel-level process state transitions.